Revolution (cycling series): Sprint racing

-Each meeting features a main Revolution Sprint competition, alongside other various events including the Keirin and Team sprint.
-The sprint competition is usually a straight knock out event, typically with a first round, semifinal and final.
-For some events a sprint omnium has taken place, with all riders facing each other at some point during the evening and the most successful winning overall.
-A male sprinting competition usually takes place at each event, with Women's sprinting generally appearing for one event each year also.
+Each meeting featured a main Revolution Sprint competition, alongside other various events including the Keirin and Team sprint.
+The sprint competition was usually a straight knock-out event, typically with a first round, semi-final and final.
+In some events a sprint omnium has taken place, with all riders facing each other at some point during the session and the most successful winning overall.
+A men's sprinting competition usually took place at each event, with women's sprinting generally appearing for one event each year.

-The events featured alongside the main sprint competition are tailored to the card of sprinters appearing and has included various challenges and revenge matches over the years.
-They regularly attract major British names and a host of international challenges.
-The list of World and Olympic Champions to have appeared include Chris Hoy, Theo Bos, Arnaud Tournant, Jason Kenny, Victoria Pendleton, Jamie Staff, Jens Fiedler, Grégory Baugé, Ross Edgar, Craig MacLean, Jason Queally, René Wolff, Jan van Eijden, Florian Rousseau, Stefan Nimke, Maximilian Levy, Teun Mulder, Robert Förstemann, Mickaël Bourgain, Willy Kanis, Matthew Rotherham, Christina Muche and Clara Sanchez.
+The events featured alongside the main sprint competition are tailored to the sprinters appearing and has included various challenges and revenge matches over the years.
+They regularly attract major British names and a host of international challengers.
+The list of World and Olympic Champions to have appeared include Chris Hoy, Theo Bos, Arnaud Tournant, Jason Kenny, Victoria Pendleton, Jamie Staff, Jens Fiedler, Grégory Baugé, Ross Edgar, Craig MacLean, Jason Queally, René Wolff, Jan van Eijden, Florian Rousseau, Stefan Nimke, Maximilian Levy, Teun Mulder, Robert Förstemann, Mickaël Bourgain, Willy Kanis, Matthew Rotherham, Christin Muche and Clara Sanchez.

 Endurance racing

-Every Revolution event has included elite endurance field of riders, racing over a number of events throughout the night.
-Events featured include the points race, scratch race, Madison, individual pursuit, team pursuit, motor-paced scratch race and devil elimination scratch race.
+Every Revolution event included a field of elite endurance riders, racing over a number of events throughout the night.
+Events featured included the points race, scratch race, Madison, individual pursuit, team pursuit, motor-paced scratch race and devil elimination scratch race.
 Typically the blue ribbon Madison feature race takes place once a year and is named the Isaac Gálvez Memorial Madison.
-This is in memory of the Spanish rider who died during the Ghent Six Day meeting in 2006 while he was World Madison Champion.
-This was one week before he was due to appear at Revolution 15.
+This was in memory of the Spanish rider and then-World Madison Champion who died during the Ghent Six Day meeting in 2006, one week before he was due to appear at Revolution 15.

-The endurance racing attracts both major track riders and stars of the road, throwing up a number of unique contests over the years.
+The endurance racing attracted both major track riders and stars of the road, throwing up a number of unique contests over the years.
 The list of major names (on the track or the road) to have appeared include Bradley Wiggins, Mark Cavendish, Geraint Thomas, Ed Clancy, Joan Llaneras, Paul Manning, Bradley McGee, Chris Newton, Rob Hayles, Sergi Escobar, Steve Cummings, Stuart O'Grady, Iljo Keisse, Matthew Gilmore, Franco Marvulli, Bruno Risi, David Millar, Peter Schep, Robert Slippens, Nicole Cooke, Rebecca Romero and Graeme Obree.